 Cost Comparison for Metal Pergolas and Wood Pergolas

 What’s in your budget for your pergola kit project?
 When it comes to pricing of metal pergola kits, there are multiple comparisons to make for pergola kits made from these materials as they are made by different manufacturers.

-Some designs, whether they’re pergola kits from big box stores such as Costco or Home Depot have pergola specifications that are unique to that company or design.
+Some designs, whether they’re kits such as a toja grid pergola or a costco outdoor pergola have pergola specifications that are unique to that company or design.
+So the price of Amazon pergola kits, Costco pergola kits or other large retailers can differ based on kit contents or other factors.
 And the quality of their materials and workmanship will be different.
 Not really an apples to apples comparison.